IBM/dbb-zappbuild/build-conf/README.md

-dbb.RepositoryClient.userId | DBB configuration property for web application logon id.  ***Can be overridden by build.groovy option -id, --id*** dbb.RepositoryClient.password | DBB configuration property for web application logon password.  ***Can be overridden by build.groovy option -pw, --pw*** dbb.RepositoryClient.passwordFile | DBB configuration property for web application logon password file.  ***Can be overridden by build.groovy option -pf, --pf***
+dbb.RepositoryClient.userId | DBB configuration property for web application logon id.  ***Can be overridden by build.groovy option -id, --id*** dbb.RepositoryClient.password | DBB configuration property for web application logon password.  ***Can be overridden by build.groovy option -pw, --pw*** dbb.RepositoryClient.passwordFile | DBB configuration property for web application logon password file.  ***Can be overridden by build.groovy option -pf, --pf*** allowFileLevelOverwrites| Configuration property to enable zAppBuild to search for property files for each buildable file defined by the propertiesFileLocation property in application-conf whitelistFileLevelOverwrites | Comma-separated list of file level properties, which can be overridden by a file level property file retrieved via props.getFileProperty api in the lanaguage scripts

 ### Assembler.properties
 Build properties used by zAppBuild/language/Assembler.groovy